Rushikesh0802/Hospitality-Analytics-/README.md

 # Hospitality-Analytics-
+Domain/Function: Hospitality / Hotel Chain Business

+AtliQ Grands is losing market share and revenue due to competition and management choices.
+This project uses hospitality analytics to help turn things around by tracking key metrics like ADR, RevPAR, and Occupancy%, allowing better decision-making.

 Project Details
 Project Goal: This project focuses on increasing AtliQ Grands' market share and revenue in the luxury hotel industry.
 By using data-driven strategies and business intelligence, the company aims to stay ahead of competitors and improve decision-making.